Chapter 1: Color Management

 Display-linear confusion

 The way that Linear Workflow is often described contains a crucial error.
 Usually the description implies that the viewing process simply inverts the gamma adjustment applied on the input side.
 However, this is wrong and will lead to results that are too low in contrast, have too light a mid-gray, and have clipped highlights, therefore requiring artists to compensate by biasing the lighting and material decisions in unnatural ways.
+In order to correct this, the viewing transform must account for the fact that the input is what color scientists call “scene-referred” whereas the image being viewed on the monitor is “display-referred”.
+This means that the viewing transform should not be a simple gamma and instead needs to incorporate what is sometimes called a tone mapping step.

 By Doug Walker, Technology lead for color science at Autodesk.